pavel-a/stm32h7_eth_rework/README.txt

 The "middleware" layers should be different and specific for each network stack such as LwIP, FreeRTOS+ etc.

-Size of descriptors (extra filelds) is defined by the "middleware" layer, fixed at compile time.
+Size of DMA descriptors (extra filelds) is defined by the "middleware" layer, fixed at compile time.
 This is defined as ETH_DESC_EXTRA_SIZE in stm32h7xx_eth_conf.h (cannot move this definition to stm32h7xx_eth_MW.h as it is needed in stm32h7xx_hal_eth.c).
 This extra size could be made variable and defined in runtime as well, but this would make the code more complex;